Patchstack vs Zscaler Internet Access (ZIA) WAF

 Overall Rating 4.2/5 3.8/5

-Pricing Model Per site/month (billed annually) Per user / Annual subscription
+Pricing Model Subscription (per site, no free tier) Per user / Annual subscription

 Pricing Comparison